Becoming a Nursing Home Administrator

 Those looking to grow into a rewarding new career in the field of health care may consider becoming a nursing home administrator.
 Nursing home administrators are responsible for supervising the clinical and administrative affairs of nursing homes and related facilities.
 Typical duties also include overseeing staff and personnel, financial matters, medical care, medical supplies, facilities and other tasks required to run a nursing home facility.
-After completing a master’s degree in health care administration, you would need to gain state licensure in order to become a nursing home administrator.
+After completing a nursing home administrator certificate, you would need to gain state licensure in order to become a nursing home administrator.

 Qualification and Exams